TamizhanbanT/hallbooking/README.md

-I created end point for get ,post, delete and update. using rest client extension i checked get and post request.
+I created end point for get ,post and delete using postman tool i checked given condition .It works.